tsiki/connectednotes/README.md

 PWAs don't have.
 Namely, Electron apps must be kept up-to-date by manually releasing new versions based on the the latest Electron, whereas PWAs can rely on the user to keep their browser udpated which reduces the maintenance load.
-Also, code signing Electron apps is not trivial.
+Also, code signing Electron apps is not trivial and increases maintenance load.
-This makes it more crucial to have support from a commercial company or dedicated maintainers for Electron apps, where the same doesn't apply for PWAs (at least to same extent).
+This makes it more important to have support from a commercial company or dedicated maintainers for Electron apps, where the same doesn't apply for PWAs (to a degree).

 # Planned timeline